abizovnuralem/go2_ros2_sdk/README.md

 This will run the coco detector without publishing the annotated image (it is True by default) using the default CUDA device (device=cpu by default).
 It sets the detection_threshold to 0.7 (it is 0.9 by default).
 The detection_threshold should be between 0.0 and 1.0; the higher this number the more detections will be rejected.
 If you have too many false detections try increasing this number.
 Thus only Detection2DArray messages are published on topic /detected_objects.

-## 3D map generation
+## 3D raw pointcloud dump

-To save the map, `export` the following:
+To save raw LIDAR data, `export` the following:

 ```shell
 export MAP_SAVE=True
 export MAP_NAME="3d_map"
 ```

-Every 10 seconds, a pointcloud map will be saved to the root folder of the repo.
+Every 10 seconds, pointcloud data (in `.ply` format) will be saved to the root folder of the repo. **NOTE**: This is _not_ a Nav2 map but a raw data dump of LIDAR data useful for low-level debugging.

 ## Multi robot support
 If you want to connect several robots for collaboration: